-First, it appears that the fractal dimension of either the sewer network or the impervious pixels (roads or houses) on a 2 m pixels map can be used to characterize the level of urbanization of a given area.
+15 First, it appears that the level of urbanization of a given area is well characterized with the help of the fractal dimension of either the sewer network or the impervious pixels (roads or houses) on a 2 m pixels map.
 In fact, for a given area similar estimates are obtained for both geometrical sets.
 The main difference is that the scale invariance is valid from one or few kilometres down to only approximately inter-pipe distance for the sewer network whereas it extends down to 2 m for imperviousness, which matches with the spatial resolution of the imperviousness datasets.
-This tool is innovative in the context of urban hydrology, because it provides a quantitative estimate of a level of urbanization which is valid across scales and not only at the scale at which it is defined as for other tools.
-These findings open new practical perspectives that should be explored in future work.
-An example is the possibility of indentifying consistent - across scales - areas that should be modelled separately.
-Another one is the possibility of relying on the scale invariance features to fill gaps of missing data in a realistic way.
-This issue is increasingly visible as one goes toward higher resolution model.
+In terms of practical consequences such insights hint at possible ways of indentifying consistent - across scales - areas that should be modelled separately.
+The scale invariance features also open the possibility of filling gaps of missing data in a realistic way.
 It is furthermore an acknowledgment of the complexity of the notion of imperviousness which is usually simplified in state-of-the-art urban hydrological models in which it is often represented as a mere percentage, thus neglecting without taking into account its heterogeneous distribution.
 Using scale invariant concepts able to handle more appropriately these features is a lead that should used to innovatively improve distributed hydrological models.
+It would also offer a way to address the critical issue of missing data that is crucial at high resolution.